cchee/aquaponics/README.md

 ## Software Technology Stack

+* Debian DNS server with PXE boot for Raspberry Pi 3B or newer
 * Raspbian Buster (Need additional steps to secure installation)
 * Ansible - to automate deployment of OS and softare upgrade
 * Docker - to containerize application stack